uyllii/OctoPrint-Queue/extras/queue.md

 ---
 layout: plugin

-id: queue
+id: print_queue
-title: OctoPrint-Queue
+title: Print Queue
 description: A simple queue setup designed for use by staff at a public library.
 authors:
-- Chris Hennes, Pioneer Library System
+- David Oliver
 license: AGPLv3

 date: 2024-10-23